mscaudill/datarig/.github/CONTRIBUTING.md

 ### Setup

-1. Open an issue to discuss the changes you would like to see in Openseize.
+1. Open an issue to discuss the changes you would like to see in DataRig.
-2. Fork Openseize's master branch and create a local branch for your change.
+2. Fork DataRig's master branch and create a local branch for your change.
 3. Sumbit your fantastic PR!

 ### Modifications

-When modifying Openseize, please follow [Google's code style]( https://google.github.io/styleguide/pyguide.html) for documenting modules, classes and functions.
-Additionally, Openseize is transitioning to using type annotations.
+When modifying DataRig, please follow [Google's code style]( https://google.github.io/styleguide/pyguide.html) for documenting modules, classes and functions.
+Additionally, DataRig is transitioning to using type annotations.
 When adding new code or modifying existing code that lacks annotations, we ask that you use annotations or insert them as needed.
 All pull request will have isort, pylint and mypy automatically run during